Circulant ADMM-Net for Fast High-resolution DoA Estimation: Network Architecture

 The input-output relationship for CHADMM-Net is then given by

 where the learnable parameters are ($\mathbf{w}^{(t)},\rho^{(t)},\beta^{(t)})$ and $\mathbf{w}^{(t)} \in \mathbb{C}^{N\times1}$ satisfies the constraint

+It worth noting here that CHADMM-Net trades off memory for computational complexity compared to CADMM-Net since the number of parameters per layer is halved but the computational complexity increases to around $3N\log(N)$ operations per layer.
 During the training phase of CHADMM-Net, the constraint in \eqref{ch} is applied immediately after $\mathbf{w}^{(t)}$ is updated through gradient descent.
-Table \ref{table} provides a summary of the main characteristics of ADMM-Net along with its structured variants presented so far.
+Table \ref{table} provides a summary of the main characteristics of CADMM-Net and CHADMM-Net along with other deep unfolded architectures.
+As will be shown in the experimental section, despite having almost half the number of parameters per layer, CHADMM-Net shows a very close performance to that of CADMM-Net.